Blog

 When considering business credit cards, be sure to compare annual fees, rewards programs, and opportunities to build credit history.

-Better yet, the BILL Divvy Corporate Card requires no cash collateral, and it does not require a personal guarantee—meaning the business owner is not personally liable for the card, and the credit line does not count against the owner's personal credit.
+Better yet, the BILL Divvy Card requires no cash collateral, and it does not require a personal guarantee—meaning the business owner is not personally liable for the card, and the credit line does not count against the owner's personal credit.

 The card also comes with free-to-use BILL Spend & Expense software that offers: